Redrot/redrot.github.io/research.md

 ## In preparation / Ongoing projects

 - Permutation twisted cohomology (the finite groups remix, Noetherianity(!!)) (w/ J. O. Gómez)
-- The tensor-triangular geometry of tensor categories (w/ T. De Deyn)
-- The tensor-triangular geometry of some oligomorphic groups (possibly multiple projects or merged with above, w/ N. Harman, maybe more)
+- The tensor-triangular geometry of some oligomorphic groups (w/ N. Harman)
 - Local Picard groups for permutation modules
 - Noncommutative tensor-triangular geometry of $p$-group algebras (w/ K. Vashaw)
 - Something with central triangulated subcategories (in the sense of Krause)